Sudensaaga/kuuhaukku/_drafts/_template.md

 ---
 permalink: article-url-here
 title: Article Title Here
+description: max.
+150 character description for search engines -IMPORTANT-
+menu:
 layout: artikkeli
-menu:

 kolme-esiin-title: Title for section highlight
-kolme-esiin-teksti: Description for section highlight
+kolme-esiin-teksti: "Description for section highlight. you can remove these 3 rows if no highligh used"
 kolme-esiin-kuva: image-for-link-in-12:5-ratio-or-240x100px.jpg

 ---